MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/ns-wdfdevice-_wdf_power_framework_settings.md

 A WDF_TRI_STATE-typed enumerator that indicates whether the device enables Directed Power Management Framework (DFx).
 Available starting in KMDF version 1.33 and UMDF 2.33.

-WdfTrue - DFx is enabled.
+**WdfTrue** - DFx is enabled.
-WdfFalse – DFx is disabled.
+**WdfFalse** – DFx is disabled.
-WdfUseDefault - The default value that the framework uses if the driver does not set a different value.
-This value has the same meaning as WdfTrue.
+**WdfUseDefault** - The default value if the driver does not set one.
+This value has the same meaning as **WdfTrue**.

+Directed PoFx (DFx) was implemented starting in Windows 10, version 1903 as an option for drivers that use **SystemManagedIdleTimeout** or **SystemManagedIdleTimeoutWithHint**.

+ - For a driver targeting pre-v31 WDF, set the INF directive **WdfDirectedPowerTransitionEnable** to 1 to opt in to DFx.
+ - For a driver targeting v31+ WDF, DFx is enabled by default.
+The driver can set **WdfDirectedPowerTransitionEnable** to zero to opt out of DFx.
+ - For a driver targeting v33+ WDF, DFx is also enabled by default.
+The driver can either set **WdfDirectedPowerTransitionEnable** to zero or set this field to **WdfFalse** (recommended) to opt out of DFx.
+If both are set, the INF directive takes precedence.

 ## -remarks